Hiring in the post-pandemic brave new world is challenging.

 Despite its vastness, the market of digital recruiting is fragmented and evolving.
 Together with the incumbents like Taleo Corporation (Oracle), SuccessFactors (SAP), ADP, Kronos, Accenture Plc., Ceridian HCM, Kenexa Corporation (IBM), Cognizant Technology Solutions, Halogen Software Inc., PeopleAdmin, and SumTotal Systems Inc. (focusing primarily on mergers and acquisitions), there are a variety of startups exploring new opportunities like:

-- recruiting tools;
+- hiring tools;

 - recruiting marketplaces & job search platforms;